 Plastic waste clogs waterways and releases toxic chemicals as it breaks down.
 Legislating against single-use plastics, improving recycling programs, and encouraging innovation in biodegradable materials are steps toward reducing this form of pollution.
 Public education campaigns can also help change behaviours by highlighting the impacts of plastics on water quality and wildlife.

-With a coordinated effort across governments, industries, agriculture, and individuals, solutions to curb pollution from these sources can be successful.
-Cleaner water will benefit communities, economies, and the environment for generations to come.
+Solutions to curb pollution from these sources can be successful with a coordinated effort across governments, industries, agriculture, and individuals.
+Cleaner water will benefit communities, economies, and the environment for future generations.
 By each doing our part, we can make a difference.

 To effectively treat wastewater, municipalities and private landowners should implement advanced treatment processes beyond primary treatment.
 Secondary treatment using biological processes can remove up to 90% of organic pollutants and suspended solids.